-Intellectual property is stated at cost less impairment losses and are amortised on a straight-line basis over 3 years.
+Intellectual property is amortised on a straight-line basis over 3 years.

-• Computer software
+Computer software

 Computer software that is integral to the computer is included in property, plant and equipment.
 Computer software that is used on a computer and is not an integral part of the related hardware is accounted for as an intangible asset.